Tallowmere (Series) Accessibility Report

 Lots of the game is bark brown or grey, making it at times quite difficult to identify certain sections of the game, like traders or enemies.

 Most events have an accompanying sound effect, making them more easily identifiable.

-Tallowmere has 6 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 5 accessibility features for Controls in Tallowmere which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.